The Golconda Fort

 How to reach?

 The fort is about 11 kilometres from Hyderabad city.
 The fort is accessible by road.
-I took a taxi from the city.
 However, there is a bus (public transport) that goes to the fort.

-The entrance ticket must be purchased at the main gate.
-The cost of the entrance to the fort is INR 25 for Indians and INR 200 for Foreigners.
+Entrance fee – There is an entrance fee to go inside the fort.
+The entrance ticket must be purchased at the main gate and the cost of the entrance to the fort is INR 25 for Indians and INR 200 for Foreigners.

 Guide contact details

-I loved the fort.
-I wish I had more time there.
-I loved the way the fort is constructed and everything was thought – natural air conditioner, markets, the sound that echoes from the entrance – everything was a marvel.
-I will definitely visit this place again.
+I loved everything about this fort and I wish I had more time there.
+I found it very interesting the way the fort was constructed and the way every aspect was thought about when they were constructing this fort.
+The natural air conditioner, markets, the sound that echoes from the entrance, absolutely every detail, and every corner was a marvel.
+This surely is one of the most beautiful and historical places I have visited and I will definitely visit this place again.